 Are you facing limited download speeds after installing a VPN on your computer or phone?
 The problem could be with the VPN service itself.

 A VPN adds an additional layer of security between your device and the internet.
-Although a VPN service increases your safety and privacy significantly, it can negatively affect the speed of your internet.
+Although a VPN service significantly increases your safety and privacy, it can negatively affect your internet speed.

 High-quality VPN services like ExpressVPN tend to have minimal effects on the internet and download speed.
 But free and low-quality VPNs are known for causing slow connections.

-So, if you recently started using a VPN due to working from home or any privacy concerns, try using the internet without it.
-If you’re satisfied with the speed off your VPN, you may need to use a more reputable VPN like ExpressVPN, or one that has servers in your location.
+If you’ve recently started using a VPN because you’re working from home or for privacy concerns, try connecting to the internet without it.
+If you are not satisfied with the speed of your VPN, you may need to consider using a more reputable VPN, such as ExpressVPN, or one that has servers in your location.

 13. You Need A Better Plan